Price: £95 PLUS VAT

 - education standards - areas for improvement in Northern Ireland, and learning from best practice

-The discussion is bringing together stakeholders with key policy officials who are due to attend from the Department for the Economy; the Northern Ireland Audit Office; and the DfE.
+The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DAERA; the Department for the Economy; NIAO; CAFRE; DfE; and the IPO.